 Thus, one of these male babies had to be chosen.
 However, none were older than 2 years old.
 This was a rare case for Egypt.
 Pharaohs came to the throne as children or teens all the time.
 But a baby required at least 15 years of rule by a regent.
 Whispers of a new dynasty filled the palace.

 Hatshepsut, however, stepped up.
 She understood that the best way to reassure the people was to make Amun choose the next Pharaoh.
 And in front of as many people as possible, she set up a public ceremony.

 A statue of Amun was rolled in and the baby princes lined up in front of it.
 The statue, somehow, selected another Thutmose.
 Son of Isis.
 Known now as Thutmose III.

 Thutmose III sat on the throne because Hatshepsut was there to make it happen.
 She played Kingmaker at 16.
 Had Hatshepsut not been there, it’s easy to see how the crown could have fallen into different, unfamiliar hands.
 Hatshepsut stepped in as regent for the young Thutmose III.
-Which is odd considering that she was only his aunt…and step-mother when usually mothers acted as regent.
+This is odd considering that she was only his aunt…and stepmother when usually mothers acted as regent.

 Hatshepsut had amassed a legion of religious, political, and military supporters.
 She acquired power slowly, building a broad base of support from every possible corner of her realm.
 She made it so that supporting her was the logical choice.

 She never attempted a coup or an assassination, she never tried to ally with a powerful male general, because she never really needed to.
 She simply patiently solidified her power.
 It now came time to relinquish the position of God’s Wife of Amun.
 She then prepared her daughter, Neferure, to take over the role.